Find out more about our Trail magazine adventure writing competition, in partnership with Mountain Equipment.

 Have you been inspired by the mountains?
 Perhaps something amazing, exciting, harrowing, or particularly memorable happened; or maybe just being in a beautiful place gave you a new appreciation of your life.
 Whatever your experience, we want to celebrate these life-changing mountains with you.
+All you have to do is send your 400-word account of the single most memorable day you have spent in the outdoors and every month we will publish the best.

 The monthly competition is a partnership between the John Muir Trust – which looks after some of Britain’s most famous mountains including Ben Nevis, Bla Bheinn and Helvellyn – outdoor mountain gear company Mountain Equipment and Trail magazine.